AlexStory/renelle_docs/docs/modules/map.md

 #### map(map, f)

-Iterates over the `map` calling `f` for each key, value pair. and returning a new map with the result for the values.
+Iterates over the `map` calling `f` for each key, value pair and returning a new map with the result for the values.

 #### example